-Established in 1634 as one of the original 8 shires of the Virginia Colony, this rural community is rich in history, but the pastoral setting, historic attractions & downtown historic district of Smithfield, a charming rivertown, make the area a very popular destination for those who love the outdoors as well.
+Established in 1634 as one of the original 8 shires of the Virginia Colony, this rural community is rich in history, but the pastoral setting, historic attractions & downtown district of Smithfield, a charming rivertown, make the area a popular destination for those who love the outdoors as well.

 Windsor Castle Park, located right in the heart of Smithfield, with miles of walking trails & foot bridges, kayak/canoe launch, dog park & picnic areas will be the hub of your outdoor experience.
 Our unique birding location - at the southern end of the northern nesting birds range & at the northern end of the southern range - make it ideal for wildlife observation opportunities.
-Great birding spots in Smithfield & Isle of Wight include: Fort Boykin Historic Park, Ragged Island Wildlife Management Area, Cypress Springs Farm and Carrollton Nike Park - all of which are listed on the "Tidewater Loop" of the Virginia Birding & Wildlife Trail.
+Great birding spots in Smithfield & Isle of Wight include: Fort Boykin Historic Park, Ragged Island Wildlife Area, Cypress Springs Farm and Carrollton Nike Park - all of which are listed on the "Tidewater Loop" of the Virginia Birding & Wildlife Trail.

 Stop by the Visitor Center - also home to the Arts Center @ 319 - offering tourist information, a gallery/gift shop & the chance to chat with resident artists.
 Or visit one of our many historic sites, including the Isle of Wight Museum, Schoolhouse Museum, Historic St. Luke's Church, the Old Courthouse of 1750, Boykin's Tavern and Fort Huger.
 Be sure to pick up a map and brochure on the town's Porcine Parade - eight life-size statues of market hogs, painted by local artists to reflect an aspect of the town's rich history, culture & recreation.
 Also ask for a Passport to Savings discount card for area merchants and our Children's Coloring & Activity Book which offers a scavenger hunt through town shops, restaurants and attractions to win a free ice cream cone or Ringo's donut!

 Looking for an elegant B&B, or beautiful waterfront setting?
 You'll find comfortable and distinctly different accommodations to choose from in this eco-friendly community.

-Last Updated: 4/5/2010 3:33 PM
+Last Updated: 07/09/2019